Welcome to today's edition of the Rush 24-7 podcast.

 It's not happening very many places.

-But when it does happen, it's huge, and it's getting media coverage like I have never seen before.
+But when it does happen, it's huge and it's getting media coverage like I have never seen before.

 And it's made to appear.

-And it's being made to look like it is nationwide, and that every American is being subjected to this.
+And it's being made to look like it is nationwide and that every American is being subjected to this when the number of people actually being mistreated this way, very small.

 I knew it.